google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 ## Build and run {: #build-and-run }

-In Android Studio hit Run, Run ‘app’ (where ‘app’ is your module name, if you’ve changed it) and the TWA will be built and run on your device!
+In Android Studio hit **Run**, **Run ‘app’** (where ‘app’ is your module name, if you’ve changed it) and the TWA will be built and run on your device!
 You’ll notice that your website is launched as a Custom Tab, not a Trusted Web Activity, this is because we haven’t set up our Digital Asset Links yet, but first...

 ### A note on signing keys {: #a-note-on-signing-keys }

-**Digital Asset Links** take into account the key that an APK has been signed with and a common cause for verification failing is to have the signature wrong.
+Digital Asset Links take into account the key that an APK has been signed with and a common cause for verification failing is to use the wrong signature.
 (Remember, failing verification means you'll launch your website as a Custom Tab with browser UI at the top of the page.)
-When you hit *Run* or *Build APK* in Android Studio, the APK will be created with your developer **debug key**, which Android Studio automatically generated for you.
+When you hit **Run** or **Build APK** in Android Studio, the APK will be created with your developer *debug key*, which Android Studio automatically generated for you.

-If you deploy your app to the Play Store you’ll hit *Build > Generate Signed APK*, which will use a different signature, one that you’ll have created yourself (and protected with a password).
+If you deploy your app to the Play Store you’ll hit **Build** > **Generate Signed APK**, which will use a different signature, one that you’ll have created yourself (and protected with a password).
-That means that if your **Digital Asset Links** file specifies your **production key**, verification will fail when you build with your **debug key**.
+That means that if your Digital Asset Links file specifies your *production key*, verification will fail when you build with your *debug key*.
-This also can happen the other way around - if the Digital Asset Links file has your **debug key** your TWA will work fine locally, then when you download the signed version from the Play Store, verification will fail.
+This also can happen the other way around - if the Digital Asset Links file has your *debug key* your TWA will work fine locally, then when you download the signed version from the Play Store, verification will fail.

-You can put both your debug and production key in your asset link file (see [Adding More Keys](#adding-more-keys) below), but your debug key is less secure.
+You can put both your *debug key* and *production key* in your asset link file (see [Adding More Keys](#adding-more-keys) below), but your debug key is less secure.
 Anyone who gets a copy of the file can use it.